Urban animal life

 Passer montanus Tree sparrow

-This bird, which is a close relative of the house sparrow, has a huge distribution, found from western Europe across Central Asia to Japan, and thence southwards through Southeast Asia to Indonesia and the Philippines.
+This bird, a close relative of the house sparrow, has a huge distribution, found from western Europe across Central Asia to Japan, and thence southwards through Southeast Asia to Indonesia and the Philippines.

 In Taiwan, the tree sparrow is very common and has taken over the role of the house sparrow as a city bird, as the latter is not found in Taiwan.
 The pictures below are all from the city of Taichung.

 Tree sparrows, feeding on seeds of a Chinese tallow-tree (Triadica sebifera). – A collection of pictures, depicting the gorgeous winter foliage of this tree, is found on the page Autumn.
 (Photo copyright © by Kaj Halberg)